Cereus serruliflorus

-Cereus serruliflorus is a species of cactus endemic to northwestern and central Haiti.
+Cereus serruliflorus, synonym Serrulatocereus serruliflorus, is a species of cactus endemic to northwestern and central Haiti.

 Description

 Cereus serruliflorus grows tree-like with sparse to richly branched, upright shoots and reaches heights of up to 4 meters.
 The cylindrical, green stems are slender with 10-15 ribs have a diameter of 3-4.5 centimeters.
 The areoles are round and 3-4 mm wide with up to 20 spines.
 Spines are 3.5 -7 cm long and straw color.
 The slightly pink flowers are 3 centimeters long and 6-8 mm wide.
 The egg-shaped fruits are yellow gree, up to 9-11 centimeters long, and 3.5-6 cm wide.
 They contain a gray to white pulp with black seeds.